Hi, I’m T-Ann. I’m so glad you’re here.

 Even though I was plagued by fears and insecurity (and sometimes still am),

-I knew I still had to be me,
+I knew I still had to be me.
+I had to take the risk.
+I had to grow.

-About this time, I was asked to join the pastoral staff at Cheltenham College (the school my kids were attending).
-Little did I know this would start my motivational speaking career – I spoke with students about life and the tough decisions they had to make.
+About this time, I was asked to join the pastoral staff at Cheltenham College (the school my kids were attending in England.).
+Little did I know this would start my speaking career.
+I spoke with students about life and the tough decisions they had to make.
 The more I spoke, the more the kids and their teachers began to trust me.
 The more they, too, sought change.

 The more they wanted to be empowered.